henryplas/drone_rl/README.md

 - Support for single- and multi-environment vectorized training
 - Pre-built PPO training and evaluation scripts
 - TensorBoard logging and custom callbacks
-- Video recording of rollouts (MP4/GIF)
+- Video recording of rollouts (GIF)

 ## Prerequisites
 - Python 3.8+